 Previously Tarot used collaborative art-making as a tool for change in the fields of LGBT+ rights and migration, leading projects in Kyrgyzstan, Georgia and Ireland.
 She also was involved in establishing, and still maintains close ties with the Bushman Heritage Museum, working with indigenous artists in South Africa.
 She loves night walks, sleeping outdoors, spending time on her boat on the Kennet and Avon Canal, and walking in Epping Forest near where she lives.
 She is passionate about living a closer relationship with the Earth.
 She thrives in challenging environments, and learned many of her practical skills while building her own house!

 Mishal Baig is Communications and Research Coordinator at St Ethelburga’s.
-She helps with designing social media content, and language and imagery for other communications put out by the Centre.
-She is interested in Spiritual Ecology research and allows that to influence the creative approach toward her work.
-Mishal is also a student of Journalism at the University of Westminster.
+She helps with creating media content and designing language and imagery for other communications put out by the Centre.
+Mishal also assists with developing research into project areas, such as moral courage, and navigating for truth and peacebuilding in an information distortion landscape.
+She is interested in Spiritual Ecology research and uses it as a guide and reference for her creative approach to work.
+Mishal is also a student of Journalism at the University of Westminster, where the focus of her dissertation is on how we can restore trust in journalism in the age of epistemic conflict.